philips-software/cogito/Contributing.md

 module.exports = babelConfig
 ```

-The only exceptions in that are `@cogitojs/cogito-attestations` and `@cogitojs/faucet` where - as an illustration - we use `babel.config.js` that extends the top-level one. `@cogitojs/faucet` does need UMD build and `@cogitojs/cogito-attestations` uses `webpack` instead of `rollup` (which caused some other problems in this case).
+The only exceptions are `@cogitojs/cogito-attestations` and `@cogitojs/faucet` where - as an illustration - we use `babel.config.js` that extends the top-level one. `@cogitojs/faucet` doesn't need a UMD build and `@cogitojs/cogito-attestations` uses `webpack` (`rollup` caused other problems here).

 And finally, `telepath-queuing-service` uses its own simplified `.babelrc.js` - it is not intended to be published as an npm package and its configuration is a bit different than other cogito packages.

 Also notice that React apps do not need any extra babel configuration - running of the tests is nicely handled by the top-level `babel.config.js`.

 With all these varieties, we keep observing what's happening with Babel 7 and we are looking forward to settle down on something stable as soon as Babel 7 is out of beta.